Multimodal Image Synthesis and Editing: The Generative AI Era: Social Impacts

 \section{Social Impacts}

-The rapid advancements in multi-modal image synthesis and editing offer unprecedented generation realism and editing possibilities, which have influenced and will continue to influence our society in both positive and potentially negative ways.
-In this section, we will discuss these potential social impacts.
+As related to the hot concept of \textbf{AI}-\textbf{G}enerated \textbf{C}ontent (\textbf{AIGC}), MISE has gained considerable attention in recent years.
+The rapid advancements in MISE offer unprecedented generation realism and editing possibilities, which have influenced and will continue to influence our society in both positive and potentially negative ways.
+In this section, we discuss the correlation between MISE and AIGC, and analyze the potential social impacts of MISE.